-The Sanctuary of Truth is about love, peace, acceptance, and harmony.
+The Sanctuary is about love, peace, acceptance, and harmony.
 Inside the temple, beautiful artwork and Buddhist chants create a sense of calmness and contentment.

-Apart from admiring the building, you can also see skilled craftsmen at work in the workshop.
-You can even go for a boat ride, explore the scenic gardens, and ride an elephant or horse.
-Also included in the cost of the ticket is a cultural show including Thai dances and martial art performances.
+Apart from admiring the building, you can also see skilled craftsmen at work in the workshop, go for a boat ride, explore The Sanctuary’s scenic gardens, and ride an elephant or horse.
+Also included in the cost of the ticket is a cultural show, Thai dances, and martial art performances.

 2 – Alcazar Cabaret Show

-Pattaya’s globally famous Alcazar Cabaret Show is considered the best in Thailand.
-The dazzling show is in a class of its own.
-Exceptionally beautiful ladyboys, dressed in extravagant dresses, perform elaborate dances.
+Pattaya’s globally famous Alcazar Show is considered the best in Thailand.
+The dazzling cabaret is in a class of its own.
+Exceptionally beautiful ladyboys, dressed in extravagant costumes, perform elaborate dances.
 The colourful sets are incredibly detailed and well planned.

-Artists perform 17 dances during the 70-minute show.
+17 dances are performed during the 70-minute show.
 Our favourite was the dance from the theme song of ‘The World is Not Enough’.
-Most of the dances are country specific, which makes them really interesting.
+Most dances are country specific, which makes them even more fun to watch.

-The Tiffany Cabaret show (also in Pattaya) is its only competitor.
-The Alcazar Cabaret Show, however, has better reviews and is cheaper.
+Tiffany Cabaret show (also in Pattaya) is its only competitor.
+Alcazar Show, however, has better reviews and is cheaper.

 3 – Pattaya Floating Market

-Spread out over 100,000 square meters, the Pattaya floating market is the largest floating market in the world and possibly the best in Thailand.
+Spread out over 100,000 square meters, the Pattaya Floating Market is one of the largest floating markets in the world – and possibly the best in Thailand.
 The market is split into four parts, each representing a region of Thailand (this is why it’s also called ‘Four Regions Floating Market’).

-What makes the market unique, however, is the sense of being transported in the past as soon as you enter.
-We visited with Thai friends who explained that the market hasn’t changed over the years – it looked and felt the same at the time of their grandparents.
+You’ll feel as though you have been transported in the past as soon as you enter the market.
+We visited with Thai friends who explained that the market hasn’t changed at all over the years.

 There is plenty to do at the Pattaya Floating Market.
-You can go for a boat ride, enjoy freshly prepared Thai food, shop for souvenirs, or simply sit down and enjoy the peaceful market.
+You can go for a boat ride, enjoy freshly prepared Thai food, shop for souvenirs, view cultural shows, and more.

-If you haven’t visited a floating market in Thailand so far, the Pattaya floating market should be number one on your list of things to do in Pattaya.
+If you haven’t been to a floating market in Thailand so far, visiting Pattaya Floating Market should be number one on your list of things to do in Pattaya.

 4 – Pattaya Walking Street

 Consider getting a drink in one of the bars that have live music playing.
 This way you can observe the street while listening to great music.
-Yes, the musicians performing at these bars are incredibly talented.
-The Walking Street also has an interesting selection of street food and Thai fruits to choose from.
+This famous Walking Street also has an interesting selection of eating options and activities to do.

-If Pattaya Walking Street gets too busy for you, you can walk to the other end, sit on a pier and watch Pattaya’s lights reflected on the surface of the water before heading back.
+If Pattaya Walking Street gets too busy for you, you can walk to Pattaya Pier and enjoy some quiet time before heading back.

-If, however, you are looking for spectacular white sand and azure water beaches, Coral Island is the island to visit.
+If you are looking for spectacular white sand and azure water beaches, Coral Island is the place to visit.
 The beaches of Coral Island or Koh Larn are counted in Thailand’s prettiest beaches.
-While some the 6 major beaches on the island can get crowded in the holiday season, secluded beaches can also be found here.
+While some of the 6 major beaches on the island can get crowded in the holiday season, secluded beaches can also be found here.

 Besides swimming, coral spotting in glass boats, snorkelling, and surfing are popular activities here.
 Water sports including jet skiing, parasailing, and wind surfing can also be done in most beaches.
 The seafood served on the island is absolutely amazing as well.

 Koh Larn is about 4 miles from Pattaya Pier.
 The island can easily be reached by ferry or speedboat.
 (Ferry costs 30 Baht ($1), Speedboat 300 Baht ($9)).
-In case you choose to spend a few nights on the island there are plenty of accommodation options available.
+In case you choose to spend a few nights on the island, there are plenty of accommodation options.

-A visit to Coral Island is one of the favourite things to do in Pattaya for those looking for quiet beach time.
+A visit to Coral Island is one of the best things to do in Pattaya for those looking for quiet beach time.

 6 – Nong Nooch Tropical Garden

-The highlight for us, however, was the individually themed botanical gardens.
+The highlight of our visit was the individually themed botanical gardens.
 These gardens give the impression of taking a journey around the world.
-The 17th-century French garden, Stonehenge, and the European Renaissance gardens are favourites.
+The 17th century French garden, Stonehenge, and the European Renaissance gardens are favourites.

 7 – Buddha Mountain Pattaya

-On the Northern face of the Khao Chi Chan (Buddha Mountain Pattaya) is engraved one of the largest Buddha images in the world.
-The beautiful 109-meter-tall by 70-meter-wide image can be seen from miles away and is a major tourist attraction in Pattaya.
+On the Northern face of Buddha Mountain is engraved one of the largest Buddha images in the world.
+The striking 130-meter-tall by 70-meter-wide image can be seen from miles away.

 The image was carved to commemorate His Majesty The King of Thailand’s Golden Jubilee in 1996.
 Computer software was used to create the image, which was engraved into the mountain using lasers.
 The carvings were filled with gold.